 • Housing accommodations may be limited and require stays in temporary structures without electricity.

-• Makes recommendations to the JFO EHP Manager on environmental and historic preservation policy and procedures, and program guidance and training information on environmental/historic preservation compliance issues.
+• Makes recommendations to the supervisor on historic preservation policy and procedures, and program guidance and training information on historic preservation compliance issues.

 How You Will be Evaluated:

 Your resume must show that you meet requirements for this position.
 You may be found “not qualified” if you do not possess minimum competencies required for the position.
 To accurately credit your experience, please make sure to list the dates (from MM/DD/YY to MM/DD/YY), along with the job title, the number of hours worked per week if part time or intermittent,

 and specific duties you were responsible for during each deployment and/or employment.

 To qualify for this position at the IC-11 level (starting at $64,649 per year), your resume must demonstrate at least one full year of specialized experience equivalent to the IC-09 level in federal service.
 This experience may have been gained in the federal government, a state or local government, a non-profit organization, the private sector, or as a volunteer; however, your resume must clearly describe at least one year of the following specialized experience: